Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+BUGS:
+- when I changed the third column of the busines section to md-12, navigation-bar started to hide partly behind the hero-image.

 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).